horveygutierrez/hello-world/README.md

 # hello-world
 this is a hello world project from github learning lab.

-# message from me to github people
+# first update to hello-world repository
-Hello friends i like react and nodejs i would like learn a lot from you my friends
+Hello friends i love programming and open my github account to share with you my learning